-I am Charles A. Dana Associate Professor and Chair of Sociology at Colby College.
+I am Charles A. Dana Professor and Chair of Sociology at Colby College.

 My research uses comparative and historical methods to illuminate the interplay of culture, religion, politics, and law.
 I am the author of Secular Conversions: Political Institutions and Religious Education in the United States and Australia, 1800-2000 (Cambridge University Press, 2016), and After Positivism: New Approaches to Comparison in Historical Sociology (Columbia University Press, 2024, co-edited with Nicholas Hoover Wilson).
 My research has also appeared in the American Journal of Sociology, Social Forces, Sociological Theory, and other scholarly journals and edited volumes.